top of page

 Fear: The Ultimate Innovation Assassin

-Fear is creativity's kryptonite.
-It manifests as perfectionism, procrastination, and playing it safe—all creativity killers masquerading as professionalism.
+Fear is creativity’s kryptonite.
+It shows up as perfectionism, procrastination, and playing it safe—all creativity killers dressed as professionalism.

-The antidote isn't fearlessness (that's a myth); it's courage.
+The antidote isn’t fearlessness; it’s courage.
 Feel the fear, acknowledge it, then create anyway.

 Practical fear-busting strategies: